How to ideas and pictures showing how to create open shelving in a kitchen without a remodel.

 To fix this you can use wood putty and stain to fill the holes or putty and paint.
-Use a putty knife to smooth out the filler and then let dry.
+Use a putty knife to smooth out the filler.
+Then let it dry.
 Once dry, sand the surface smooth with fine-grit sandpaper.

 - Optional: Remove Cabinet Stile and Add Trim

 Attach trim to this area as well as the front edge of the removed shelves with finishing nails.
-Countersink them with a nail punch.
+Then countersink them with a nail punch.